determined-ai/determined/docs/model-dev-guide/debug-models.rst

    -  Determined is designed to control the details of distributed training for you.
-If you also try to control those details, such as by calling ``tf.config.set_visible_devices()`` in a :class:`~determined.keras.TFKerasTrial` or :class:`~determined.estimator.EstimatorTrial`, it is likely to cause issues.
+If you also try to control those details, such as by calling ``tf.config.set_visible_devices()`` in a :class:`~determined.keras.TFKerasTrial`, it is likely to cause issues.

    -  Some classes of metrics must be specially calculated during distributed training.
 Most metrics, such as loss or accuracy, can be calculated piecemeal on each worker in a distributed